Restaurants

 The Brasserie des Flâneurs has around fifty covers and a communal table for up to 16 people.
 The menu focuses on seasonal produce, depending on what is harvested and available that day.

-The Brasserie des Flâneurs is open every day from 12.00pm to 14.30pm and from 19.30pm to 21.30pm.
+The Brasserie des Flâneurs is open everyday for lunch and dinner.

 La Brasserie des Flâneurs